AdamBissonnette/MM-Base-WP-Plugin/readme.txt

 [MMFileList folder="/cats/" format="table" types="png" /]

 This will result in a tabular list of all .png files in the /wp-content/uploads/cats/ folder.
-It's important to ensure that you add the first "/" in that folder attribute to ensure you don't end up with the system looks for a directory like /wp-content/uploadscats/.

 == Installation ==